What Is Degrowth? How It Will Easily Change The World For The Better

 The Degrowth movement is not without its detractors.

-Many people believe technology to be the solution to the problems Degrowth promises to correct.
+Many people believe that technology is the solution to the problems that Degrowth promises to correct.

 They believe emerging green technologies and the promises of carbon-offsetting technologies injected into the current environmental policy can produce sustainability.

-The overwhelming majority of degrowth critics simply believe implementing degrowth economic principles will cause a global economic recession and all of its accompanying negative effects.
+The overwhelming majority of degrowth critics believe implementing degrowth economic principles will cause a global economic recession and all of its accompanying adverse effects.

-They believe these negative effects once realized in the global west will cause a domino effect towards the global south as they are heavily dependent on western consumerism.
+They believe these adverse effects, once realized in the global west, will cause a domino effect towards the global south as they are heavily dependent on western consumerism.

-The simple fact is the world’s current path is unsustainable and something drastic has to be done.
+The simple fact is that the world’s current path is unsustainable, and something drastic has to be done.

 Failure to confront the lies and the promises of unbridled capitalism is the cause of the problems the Degrowth Movement is looking to resolve.